 Naila would like to get her master’s in biomedical science with a career in the dental field.
 Her goal is to attend Howard University.
 In her leisure time, Naila enjoys family time, being with friends, reading and traveling.

 For the past two years, University of Miami student Soledad Galindo has been volunteering in our Bedside Buddy Program.
-Soledad has been instrumental in the success of UM’s Project Sunshine volunteer group, acting as president, and doing an excellent recruiting job getting UM students involved in MCH.Born in Ecuador, Soledad attended school in Orlando and made the decision to attend UM because she was interested in a medical career.
+Soledad has been instrumental in the success of UM’s Project Sunshine volunteer group, acting as president, and doing an excellent recruiting job getting UM students involved in NCH.Born in Ecuador, Soledad attended school in Orlando and made the decision to attend UM because she was interested in a medical career.
 Graduating in December, Soledad will have a double major: biology and religion.
 She is Vice President of the Biology Honor Society, and works part time in the Biology Department.

-For the two years we have known Soledad, she has been completely committed to MCH.
+For the two years we have known Soledad, she has been completely committed to NCH.
 She loves to interact with the children, and derives a great deal of satisfaction knowing that the staff, parents and children enjoy her visits.
 “I love it when the kids laugh and ask me not to go,” comments Soledad.
 After graduation, Soledad will take one year off and volunteer in hospitals and free clinics throughout Ecuador.
 Until graduation, we are very grateful to Soledad for sharing her time with us.

 When you first meet Amanda Alvarez, you cannot help but smile.
 Amanda is an amazing young lady with a big smile and bright eyes.
 She is one of our Bedside Music Volunteers, and brings her outstanding voice to the children every week.
 Amanda's passion is music and children.
 It is delightful to see how the children react to her music and how much of a difference it makes each week when she volunteers.
 Her beautiful voice has drawn attention to the nursing staff and visitors and is well received by everyone who has the opportunity to listen to her.
 Currently a student at FIU, Amanda has hopes of becoming a Nurse Practitioner.
 Volunteering has helped ease the stress of school and studying.
-"When I leave Miami Children's Hospital, I see the world in a different way.
+"When I leave Nicklaus Children's Hospital, formerly Miami Children's Hospital, I see the world in a different way.
 Seeing a child's face light up in a smile when I sing makes my day," she said.

 Elisha Augsburger, Child Life Specialist, 3NE, says, "When Amanda sings, she has a way of connecting with kids of all different ages at the hospital.
 Through her music, she is able to involve not only patients, but families and friends who are visiting.
 We look forward to her coming in every week."
 The Community and Volunteer Resource (CVR) department currently has other volunteers providing Bedside Music: Irene Inatty, Jeff Miller and Fryda Guedes.
 Virginia Detzner is training to become a Bedside Music Volunteer.
 CVR is proud of their Bedside Music Volunteers and applauds their efforts!